Find out how Guider can supercharge mentoring in your organisation:

 Virtual Mentoring – Finally, with remote work becoming more common and necessary, virtual mentoring is another type of mentoring that businesses can utilise.
 Just because your people are not all in the office, doesn't mean mentoring programs have to get put on hold.
 Using a mentoring software means mentoring can still take place and make an impact.
 Read: Virtual Mentoring: How To Make It Work

 These various types of mentoring are all valid, and can serve different purposes within your organisation.
-It might take some trial and error until you find the best type of mentoring for your people and your goals, but all of them will help contribute to a culture of learning and development and knowledge sharing.
+It might take some trial and error until you find the best type of mentoring for your people and your goals, but all of them will help contribute to a culture of learning and knowledge sharing.